Our Academic Values

 - We embrace the strengths and challenges they bring to their learning and our teaching.

 - We care about students as individuals, working in groups and one-on-one so students can reach their greatest academic potential.

 The Philosophy Behind Our Curriculum

-Landmark College's academic degrees set high standards for academic performance, allowing graduates to transfer to colleges of their choice — and succeed.
+Landmark College's academic degrees set high standards for academic performance, allowing graduates to complete a bachelor's degree at Landmark College or to transfer to colleges of their choice — and succeed.
+Our programs prepare students for careers as well as for further education.
 The College's general education goals and curriculum create opportunities for students to develop and practice academic skills and strategies in a way that builds from semester to semester.
 We believe in presenting high expectations while operating at the level where each student is prepared to learn and succeed.

 Points of Entry

 Our students are intelligent and have great potential, but some are not yet ready for college-level coursework.
 Placement testing helps determine the best starting point for each student.

 Students who graduate from Landmark College earn an accredited Associate of Arts (A.A.), Associate of Science (A.S.) or a Bachelor of Arts (B.A.) degree.
 Students can choose from degree tracks in General Studies, Liberal Arts, Business Studies, Business Administration, as well as from our three new degree programs, which began in Fall of 2012: